 Gingerol is found primarily, perhaps exclusively, in ginger.
 In fact the name gingerol actually means derived from ginger.
 Fresh ginger contains more gingerol than dried, since it is lost in the drying process However this does not mean dried ginger doesn't have health benefits, it is actually higher in other types of antioxidants known as shogaols and paradols, which form during the processing.

 Gingerol is related in structure to capsaicin, which functions as an analgesic to relieve pain.
 Both of these substances, and also zingerone, act as agonists to vanilloid receptors, the receptors that send heat signals to your brain.
 Vanilloid receptors are sometimes called capsaicin receptors since these are the ones that pick up the heat sensations from chile peppers.
 After the initial sensation of pain and heat, the receptor is deadened causing the analgesic effect.
 Gingerol produces the pain relief without having to go through the pain of the chile pepper first.
 This accounts for ginger being used for centuries to relieve rheumatism and other inflammatory conditions.

 Gingerol is a promising phytonutrient in the field of cancer research.
 In May 2008, the Journal of Nutritional Biochemistry published research showing gingerol inhibited the activities of several breast cancer lines.
 In 2009, Cancer Research Online published a Korean study showing that gingerol suppresses colon cancer growth.
 Yonsei Medical Journal published a study in 2006 showing gingerol caused cell cycle arrest and cell death among pancreatic cancer cells.

 The cancer studies done so far have been lab and animal studies, rather than studies in a human population.
-Hopefully these human studies will come soon in the future.
+Hopefully these human studies will come in the near future.
 There was a study published in 2008 by Cancer, Epidemiology, Biomarkers and Prevention showing that gingerol is readily absorbed into the bloodstream, and does not have worrisome toxic effects.